 For each week at the farm, you will work 5 days.
 Please to not ask us to rearrange our schedule and everyone else’s schedule to accommodate yours.
 If you are coming to the farm to use it as a home base of which to interweave with your other vacation plans, you are coming to the farm for the wrong reason.
 We also will not change your days off so everyone on the farm can be off at the same time.

 We can not accept all who apply.
 We receive multiple inquiries daily.
-We can only accommodate 1-6 individuals at the same time.
+We can only accommodate up to 6 individuals at the same time.
+We fill up months in advance.
 Your stay is not considered confirmed until you submit your application, we notify you of acceptance, and you submit your lodging payment (when applicable).
 Many people ask for the same time periods, and we accept those who complete the confirmation steps first.
 We are selective.
 If you are a smoker, even an occasional smoker, please don’t apply.

 We do not hold spaces open for anyone.
 Once accepted, please confirm your stay in order to get put on the calendar.
 If you delay confirming your stay, please check back with us to make sure the space is still available.